raspiblitz/raspiblitz/FAQ.md

 Version 1.3 is using the new Raspbian Buster that is ready to use with the RaspberryPi 4 (also still works with RaspberryPi 3).

+- update: New Shopping Lists with RaspberryPi 4
-- Update: LND version 0.7.1-beta
+- Update: LND version 0.7.1-beta (fix for CVE-2019-12999)
+- Update: bitcoin-core version 0.18.1-beta
-- Update: RTL (Ride the Lightning) Web UI version 0.4.16 -beta
+- Update: RTL (Ride the Lightning) Web UI version 0.4.2 -beta
-- Update: Shopping Lists (new Heatsink Case lowers 10°)
+- Update: Blockchain Index not needed anymore
-- Update: New Torrent Update file (reducing blockchain sync time)
+- Update: New Torrent files
-- Fix: LND scanning stuck on ? (better error handling)
-- Fix: Cash out all funds
-- Fix: Keep TLS certs stable on update
-- New: Support Zeus Mobile Wallet
+- New: Logo (see folder raspiblitz/logos)
+- New: Sync/Validate Blockchain as default for RP4
-- New: Show QR codes on LCD
+- New: Switch on TOR during setup
-- New: Support LND Static Channel Backup
+- New: Support Zap Mobile for Android
-- New: Remote-Backup of channel.backup file (SCP & Dropbox)
-- New: Recover Node from LND rescue backup file
-- New: Run Hardware Test on setup and main menu
+- New: Repair Options in main menu
-- New: Run Software Test (DebugLogs) from main manu
-- New: SSH-Forward Tunneling (commandline)
-- New: Set fixed IP/domain for RaspiBlitz (commandline)
-- New: Set DNS server (commandline)
-- New: Run LND on different port (commandline)
-- New: Ask before formatting HDD
-- New: Better Update support (from main menu)
+- New: UPNP support in services
+- Fix: TOR switch on/off
+- Fix: Zap iOS Mobile Wallet connect
+- Fix: Shango Mobile Wallet connect
-- New: Temp in Fahrenheit on the LCD
+- Experimental: LCD Touchscreen Support
-- Experimental: Backup Torrent Seeding (Service)
+- Experimental: UPS support (APC)

-For full details see issue list of [Release 1.2 Milestone](https://github.com/rootzoll/raspiblitz/milestone/5?closed=1).
+For full details see issue list of [Release 1.3 Milestone](https://github.com/rootzoll/raspiblitz/milestone/6?closed=1).

+## How to update my RaspiBlitz from v1.2?

+The update should be quite simple - you dont need to close any channels:

+- Best is to get a second 16GB or 32GB sd card - but you can also reuse your old one
+- In SSH main menu of you RaspiBlitz choose `UPDATE` & follow the dialogs until shutdown
+- Download the new RaspiBlitz image file from the [GitHub README](https://github.com/rootzoll/raspiblitz/blob/master/README.md#installing-the-software)
+- Write the new image to the (new) sd card with a tool like [balena etcher](https://www.balena.io/etcher/)
+- RaspiBlitz with new sd card image - it goes now thru a recover/update phase - this may take some time.
+- Once thats done, login once per SSH and use the password raspiblitz and set a new password A (can be your old one or a new one).

+After the final reboot your RaspiBlitz should be ready running the new RaspiBlitz version.

-## How to update my RaspiBlitz from v1.0 and v1.1?
+## How to update my RaspiBlitz from v1.0 or v1.1?

 For update you DONT NEED to close any channels, remove funding or download the blockchain again.